0.0 Executive Summary

 Core Components Analysis:

-• Kernel: The core of the OS.
-It controls memory, CPU usage, and hardware drivers.
+- Kernel: The core of the OS.
+It controls the memory, CPU usage, and hardware drivers.

-• User Space: The area where applications run.
-It is separated from the kernel to prevent system crashes.
+- User Space: The area where applications are executed.
+It is separated from the kernel to prevent the occurrence of system crashes.

 Resource Management:

-• Process Management: Reviewed how the OS runs multiple programs by sharing CPU time.
+- Process Management: Reviewed how the OS runs multiple programs by sharing the CPU time.

-• Memory and Virtual Memory: Studied how the OS uses disk space to support RAM when memory is limited.
+- Memory and Virtual Memory: Studied how the OS uses disk space to support RAM when the memory is limited.

 Data and Storage:

-• File Systems: Examined how files are stored and organized using systems like NTFS and EXT4.
+- File Systems: Examined how files are stored and organized using systems such as NTFS and EXT4.

 Monitoring and Interaction:

-• System Logs: Checked how logs record system, application, and security events.
+- System Logs: Checked how logs record system, application, and security events are recorded.

-• CLI and Shell: Confirmed that command-line tools are important for system control and troubleshooting.
+- CLI and Shell: Command-line tools are important for system control and troubleshooting.

-Root Cause: Many system issues and security problems come from poor resource management or weak file permissions.
-This was addressed by creating a clear baseline for system setup and monitoring.
+Root Cause: Many system issues and security problems arise from poor resource management or weak file permissions.
+This was addressed by creating a clear baseline for the system setup and monitoring.

 1.3 Resolution and Validation

-The system was reviewed to confirm that all main OS components were working correctly and securely.
+The system was reviewed to confirm that all the main OS components were functioning correctly and securely.

 Validation Steps